What Is a Digital Experience Platform and Why Should You Care?

 For centuries organizations have attempted to differentiate their companies by creating amazing products, establishing creative offers, using effective distribution channels, and/or going to market with competitively priced products.
 Many companies have succeeded in one or more of these strategies to drive business growth.
 However, over time competitive forces commoditize these opportunities for differentiation, leaving organizations searching for new ways to out maneuver their competition.

-At the same time, the power of buyers has greatly increased with the advent of the internet, providing direct access to product insight, competitive information and buyer reviews. (e.g., analyst research continues to indicate that more than 60 to 70 percent of the buying decision is made before a buyer even speaks with a salesperson, if they even speak with a salesperson at all during the buying process).
+At the same time, the power of buyers has greatly increased with the advent of the Internet, providing direct access to product insight, competitive information and buyer reviews. (e.g., analyst research continues to indicate that more than 60 to 70 percent of the buying decision is made before a buyer even speaks with a salesperson, if they even speak with a salesperson at all during the buying process).
 The best and most innovative companies have discovered a significant opportunity in this new environment to differentiate their products and services: customer experience.
+And even in this new era of COVID-19, customer experience will remain a top focus area for marketers.

 However, in order for companies to tap into the power of experience as a differentiator, they will need to meet very demanding customer expectations.
 For example, providing customers with instant access to information in a personalized manner, and providing this information to any channel in a synchronized manner.
-Jake Sorofman of Gartner correctly indicates in a recent report that customer experience is the new competitive battlefield.
+Jake Sorofman formerly of Gartner correctly indicates that customer experience is the new competitive battlefield.

 Wikipedia provides a simple, yet effective description of this term: